 • Set up the reactions on ice to avoid non-specific amplification products.

 • To enhance specificity in methods such as LAMP, primer design and optimization is required.
-We recommend following the primer design guidelines here.
+We recommend following the primer design guidelines.
 Ensure the primer melting temperature is neither too high nor too low.
 Low temperature may result in non-specific primer binding, and high temperature may inhibit primer binding to the template.

-• Other reaction parameters such as reaction time or Bst DNA Polymerase concentration can also be optimized.
+• Other reaction parameters such as reaction time or Bst DNA polymerase concentration can also be optimized.
 Depending on primer design and template concentration, Bst DNA polymerase amount per reaction can be decreased down to 1 U. If end-point detection is used, time can be an important factor for non-specific amplification.
 Reducing the incubation time by several minutes may help distinguish the NTC from the sample.

 For Research Use Only.
 Not for use in diagnostic procedures.